-About 4 weeks into my first year teaching 3rd grade (in my fifth year of teaching) and I was trudging through our schools’ assigned math curriculum.
+Four weeks into my first year teaching 3rd grade and I was trudging through our schools’ assigned math curriculum.
 I wasn’t even sure what the kids were suppose to learn from the assignment and honestly I didn’t understand the math.
-I copied that worksheets, used the teachers guide and delivered the script the way it was laid out.
+I copied that worksheets, used the teachers guide to deliver the script.
 I wasn’t inspired.
 I wasn’t “a math person.”
+And… neither were the kids.

-Then one day a colleague introduced me to a new way of engaging students through giving them challenging tasks and teaching them the skills for how to grapple and preserver.
-(You may this approach as Cognitively Guided Instruction) I was skeptical, but I gave it a shot.
+Then one day a colleague introduced me to a new way of engaging students in math class through giving them challenging tasks and teaching them the skills for how to grapple and preserver.
+(Rooted in Cognitively Guided Instruction) I was skeptical, but I gave it a shot.

 Next thing you know, after a lot of work and growing my brain in tons of new ways, kids more excited for math than for reading.
 And the funny thing is, SO WAS I. This person, me, who never thought of herself as a math person… I was spending my free time reading books about conceptual understanding and student-led discourse.
 I was honing my craft of listening and asking the right question.
 I even signed up to lead a district wide study group on teaching math from a constructivist approach.